vasnake/mapfeatureserver/README.md

 For data query only subset of arguments be parsed.
 E.g: `http://service/0/query?geometry={"xmin":3907314.1268439,"ymin":6927697.68990079,"xmax":3996369.71947852,"ymax":7001516.67745022,"spatialReference":{"wkid":102100}}&outSR=102100`

-Those two types of requests allow using service layers in web maps like [Cartobonus](http://www.allgis.org/cartobonus/help/) already.
+These two types of requests allow using service layers in web maps like [Cartobonus](http://www.allgis.org/cartobonus/help/) already.
 This web maps  builded using ArcGIS Silverlight API.
 By word "using" I meant actions like "add layer to map", "view feature attributes" in popups and table.